P-371/ASDML.NET.Legacy/SPEC.md

 *Simple text literal*s are *text literals*.
 They:

-* can contain only letters, digits and underscores
+* can contain only letters, digits, underscores and periods
-* does not begin with a digit
+* does not begin with a digit or a period character

 *Simple text literal*s does not have quotation marks: `Hello`